glpi-project/docdev/source/devapi/tools.rst

 Generate GLPI phpdoc using `apigen <http://www.apigen.org/>`_. ``apigen`` command must be available in your path.

 Generated documentation will be available in the ``api`` directory.
-Note that you can also look at the `online version <https://forge.glpi-project.org/apidoc/>`_.

 convert_search_options.php
 --------------------------